Have you ever scrolled Twitter and come across people discussing how someone got doxxed?

 They may openly post it to direct ridicule at you or sell your information on the dark web.

-This is why you should learn how to extract and delete all personal information you have ever allowed on any social media or other websites.
+This is why you should learn how to extract and remove all personal information you have ever allowed on any social media or other websites.

 More than anything, always have a VPN on.